AahilSomethin/Dhivehi-Transliterator-/README.md

 # dhivehi-translit

-A command-line tool and Go library for transliterating Dhivehi (Thaana script) to Latin script, following the Male Latin romanization standard.
+A command-line tool and Go library for transliterating Dhivehi (Thaana script) to Latin script, following the Male' Latin romanization standard.

 ## Features

-- Transliterates Thaana consonants and vowels to their Latin equivalents
+- Two transliteration engines (`v1` and `v2`) with different approaches
 - Handles sukun (ް), nasalization, gemination, and glottal stops
 - Supports Arabic-derived dotted letters (ޝ, ޤ, ޢ, etc.)
-- Works as a CLI tool (arguments, file input, or stdin) or as a Go library
+- Works as a CLI tool (file input or stdin) or as a Go library
 - Zero external dependencies — standard library only
+- Fast performance with array-based lookups and pre-allocated buffers

 ## Examples